sree-rgb/shopwebapp/README.md

 # shopwebapp

-A Basic billing app for store.
+A billing app for store, which uses ESC/POS(printer control language deveolped by EPSON) with the help of python-escpos library.
+The app using flask on back-end and Vanilla JavaScript on front-end.